Stent design and FEA

 • Flexibility in the vessel

-• Distal and Proximal Stent Page
+• Distal and Proximal Stent side

 • Crimp behavior